 8. Learn something fun (or new)

-We all have that thing or place we’ve wanted to try but haven’t.
+We all have that thing we’ve wanted to try, or place we’ve been wanting to go, but haven’t.
 What’s stopping you?
 If you say “time,” your real answer should be “priorities.”
-You get to choose what you do with your time, so make the time to do the thing.
+You get to choose what you do with your time, so make the time to do the things you want.
 You’re the only one holding you back.

 9. Goof off